-Will reverse mortgage closing costs, interest rates, and other features affect your decision to take out a loan?
-Brookings Institution reports that less than 1% of eligible property owners have taken advantage of a reverse mortgage option in the past, but it is well worth exploring if you have equity in your home.
+Will reverse mortgage closing costs, interest rates, and other features affect your client’s decision to take out a loan?
+Brookings Institution reports that less than 1% of eligible property owners have taken advantage of a reverse mortgage option in the past, but it is well worth exploring if they have equity in their home.

-At Smartfi Home Loans, LLC, we’re here to help.
-Today, we’ll discuss everything you need to know about reverse mortgages below, including how a homeowner aged 62 or older** could use this resource to supplement their income.
+At Smartfi Home Loans, we’re here to help.
+Today, we’ll discuss everything your client needs to know about reverse mortgages below, including how a homeowner aged 62 or older** could use this resource to supplement their income.

 What Is a Reverse Mortgage?

 Simply put, a reverse mortgage loan gives older American homeowners a way to turn their home’s equity into cash.
-The funds you receive can be used for almost anything, including paying off your existing mortgage (required as part of the loan), eliminating credit card debt, medical and other bills, or simply improving your retirement lifestyle.
+The funds they receive can be used for almost anything, including paying off their existing mortgage (required as part of the loan), eliminating credit card debt, medical and other bills, or simply improving their retirement lifestyle.

 The most common type of reverse mortgage is called a Home Equity Conversion Mortgage, or HECM and is insured, and regulated, by the Federal Housing Administration (FHA).
 Being regulated by the FHA means a HECM has certain features in place to protect borrowers; one of which is a counseling requirement.
 Since the loan is insured by the FHA, the borrower will never owe more than the value of the home when the loan comes due.